-In 2008, a white paper has been proposed by ACM (Association for Computing Machinery) to design a new protocol (OpenFlow) that can program network devices from a network controller.
+In 2008, a white paper was proposed by ACM (Association for Computing Machinery) to design a new protocol (OpenFlow) that can program network devices from a network controller.

-In 2011, ONF (Open Networking Foundation) has been created to promote SDN Architecture and OpenFlow protocols.
+In 2011, ONF (Open Networking Foundation) was created to promote SDN Architecture and OpenFlow protocols.

 SDN startups acquired by major networks or virtualization vendors

-First companies working on SDN have been founded around 2010.
+First companies focusing on SDN were founded around 2010.
 (Most of them have now been acquired by main networks or virtualization solution vendors.)
-In 2007, Martin Casado, who was working on Ethane project has founded Nicira to provide solutions for network virtualization with SDN concept.
-Nicira has been aquired by vMware in 2012 to develop VMare NSX.
-In 2016, VMWare also bought PLUMGrid a SDN startup founded in 2013.
-In 2010, BigSwitch networks has been founded: BigSwitch is proposing a SDN solution.
-In early 2020, BigSwitch has been acquired by Arista Networks.
-In 2012, Cisco has created Insieme Networks, a spin-in start-up company working on SDN.
-In 2013, Cisco take back control on Insieme in order to develop its own SDN solution called ACI (Application Centric Infrastructure).
-In early 2012, Contrail Systems Inc has been created and aquired at the end of the year by Juniper Networks.
-In 2013, Alcatel Lucent has created Nuage Networks, a spin-in start-up company working on SDN.
+In 2007, Martin Casado, who was working on Ethane project founded Nicira to provide solutions for network virtualization with SDN concept.
+Nicira was aquired by vMware in 2012 to develop VMWare NSX.
+In 2016, VMWare also bought PLUMGrid, a SDN startup founded in 2013.
+In 2010, BigSwitch networks, which was proposing an SDN solution was founded.
+In early 2020, BigSwitch was acquired by Arista Networks.
+In 2012, Cisco created Insieme Networks, a spin-off start-up company working on SDN.
+In 2013, Cisco took back control of Insieme in order to develop its own SDN solution called ACI (Application Centric Infrastructure).
+In early 2012, Contrail Systems Inc was created and aquired at the end of the year by Juniper Networks.
+In 2013, Alcatel Lucent created Nuage Networks, a spin-off start-up company working on SDN.
 Nuage Networks is now an affiliate of Nokia.

 The road of SDN development and its history is never straighforward and looks more nuanced than a single storyline might suggest.
 It’s actually far more complex to be described in a short section.
 This diagram from [sdn-history] shows developments in programmable networking over the past 20 years, and their chronological relationship to advances in network virtualization.